CALL 24-Hour Helpline: (410) 997-2272

 24-Hour Helpline: (410) 997-2272

 When you call HopeWorks, our response is immediate.
-We are here 24-hours a day, 7-days a week.
+Our office hours are 9am-5pm Monday through Friday, and our helpline is available 24-hours a day, 7-days a week.
+Our main offices are closed on Saturday and Sunday.
 Crisis intervention specialists are on hand to help if you are in crisis, need a safe place, or just need to talk through what you are experiencing.

 In an emergency situation, we encourage you to call the police.
 If you believe your life is in danger, please do not hesitate.
 Call 911.

 The first step to receiving services at HopeWorks is to speak with an advocate in person or by phone.
 Advocates are here to listen and to share what HopeWorks can do to provide support for survivors of sexual violence, dating and intimate partner violence, and their family members.
 All of our services are confidential and fees are based on income.
 No one is ever turned away because of an inability to pay.

 Advocates are available Monday through Friday, 9 a.m. to 5 p.m.
 If you need to speak with someone outside of our office hours, call our 24/7 Helpline at (410) 997-2272 or email at email@example.com.

 Advocates provide compassionate support, assistance, and referrals to survivors for basic needs such as shelter, food, clothing, and transportation.
 They can also provide assistance and support with the medical and criminal legal processes.
 Advocates can assist with applying for victim compensation if an assault has been reported to law enforcement; however, survivors can use advocacy services regardless of whether or not they choose to report.

 Through our Hospital Accompaniment Program, trained advocates are available 24/7 to provide comfort and support to survivors at Howard County General Hospital.